emerge-ehri/fhir-specification/docs/source/schema/index.rst

 Schema
 ======

-The eMERGE results FHIR schema in this section is based on the Diagnostic Report Resource profile and guidance from the [HL7 CG WG Implementation Guide on General Genomic Reporting](http://build.fhir.org/ig/HL7/genomics-reporting/general.html).
+The eMERGE results FHIR schema is based on the Diagnostic Report Resource profile and guidance from the [HL7 CG WG Implementation Guide on General Genomic Reporting](http://build.fhir.org/ig/HL7/genomics-reporting/general.html).

 This specification aims to harmonize and leverage the draft work of the HL7 CG WG to both validate and inform its development.